ibexa/documentation-developer/docs/ibexa_engage/install_ibexa_engage.md

 ```

 - `client_id` - an identifier of the user.
-- `channel` - a string of 30+ characters, divided by four hyphens, specific per publication channel.
+- `channel` - an UUID identifier format: a string of 30+ characters, divided by four hyphens, specific per publication channel.
 - `feed_url` - an URL link of the campaign feed.
 To create a campaign feed, follow the [Qualifio documentation](https://support.qualifio.com/hc/en-us/articles/360022954454-About-Campaign-Feeds).

 !!! note